Sales Leader's Guide to Selecting a CRM

 Dureach

-Dureach is the flat-fee email growth engine for agencies, founders, and lean sales teams that need cold email deliverability, AI Reply Agent automations, and pipeline tracking in one login.
+Dureach is the flat-fee email growth engine for agencies, founders, and lean sales teams that need cold email deliverability, intelligent responses, and pipeline tracking in one login.

-- 450 million B2B leads with waterfall enrichment from five+ providers via SuperSearch
+- 450 million B2B leads with waterfall enrichment from 5+ providers via SuperSearch.

-- Unified inbox, AI assistant for campaign creation, and AI Reply Agent handling responses in under five minutes
+- Unified inbox, AI assistant for campaign creation, and AI agent handling intelligent responses in under five minutes.

-- SISR (Server & IP Sharding & Rotation) and rotating domains for the Light Speed tier
+- SISR (Server & IP Sharding & Rotation) and rotating domains for the Enterprise plan tier.

-A starter bundle of Growth Outreach + SuperSearch Growth + Growth CRM costs $131/mo total.
+A starter bundle of Basic Outreach plan + SuperSearch Basic + Basic CRM costs $74/mo total.
 That flat fee includes warmup, data, CRM, and AI agents—less than half the $250/mo a five-person team spends on per-seat CRMs before buying warmup or enrichment.
 “It feels like the Apple of cold outreach tools—minimal clicks and things just work,” noted Thomas D. on G2.

 Stop paying per seat for a database.
-Use the Unibox, deal pipeline, and AI Reply Agent with unlimited accounts on a flat fee that scales with your ambition, not your org chart.
+Use the unified inbox, deal pipeline, and intelligent agent automations with unlimited accounts on a flat fee that scales with your ambition, not your org chart.

 HubSpot